-- Immediately establish a NAMs audit body, consisting of experts from all stakeholder groups, to identify NAMs already in use and requiring development. - Remove real and perceived barriers to NAMs use through training and education for all stakeholders to maximise knowledge and use of NAMs. - Funding to be diverted from animal testing to developing, promoting and implementing NAMs.
+- Immediately establish a NAMs audit body, consisting of experts from all stakeholder groups, to identify NAMs already in use and requiring development. - Remove real and perceived barriers to NAMs use through training and education for all stakeholders to maximise knowledge and use of NAMs.
+To enforce a legal principle, with immediate effect, that animal testing is a last resort. - Funding to be diverted from animal testing to developing, promoting and implementing NAMs.
 Ensure all stakeholders are clear on legislative and other changes in order to plan, invest and adjust outputs accordingly. - Regulators should be supported with a revised framework to drive forward-thinking in their approaches to NAMs to maximise the submission of NAMs methods, their acceptance and use.
-An environment must be established to allow industry stakeholders to submit NAMs as the rule instead of the exception. - Developing a community approach where all stakeholders are heard to enable an efficient and just transition.
+An environment must be established to allow industry stakeholders to submit NAMs as the rule instead of the exception, in accordance with a new legal enshrinement of the 'last resort' principle for animal tests.

+• Developing a community approach where all stakeholders are heard to enable an efficient and just transition.